I received part of my spouse’s pension in our divorce. How do I access it?

 If communicating with your ex about the pension is completely out of the question, contact the plan administrator directly.
 A fully executed QDRO is not just any old agreement.
 It’s actually a court order that must be complied with, or you can return to court to seek enforcement of the QDRO.

 It’s also important for you to understand that your divorce decree may state that you have a right to part of your spouse’s retirement funds, but it is the QDRO that legally seals this claim.
 Mistakes with retirement accounts and QDROs are actually one of the top errors people make who do a DIY divorce.
 Look over your settlement documents carefully.

 If you continue to have issues finding the answers to your questions, you can get in touch with a family law attorney to look over your original settlement and QDRO.

 Do you have questions about retirement assets and divorce, and how to enforce your QDRO?
 We can help.
-Start safeguarding your future today by scheduling a free consultation with one of our qualified family law attorneys.
+Start safeguarding your future today by scheduling a consultation with one of our qualified family law attorneys.
 Call us at 888-888-0919, or please click the green button below.